OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 parallelized versions within an High Performance Computing environments to run such analysis.

-Fig. \@ref(fig:eberg-maxlike) shows that, by accident, some parts of the feature space might be somewhat under-represented (areas with low probability of occurrence).
+Fig. \@ref(fig:eberg-maxlike) shows that, by accident, some parts of the feature space might be somewhat under-represented (areas with low probability of occurrence on the map).
-Note however that occurrence probability for this dataset is overall _very_ low (<0.05), which indicates that distribution of points is not much correlated with the features, hence this specific SRS is probably satisfactory also for feature space analysis.
+Note however that occurrence probability for this dataset is overall _very low_ (<0.05), indicating that distribution of points is not much correlated with the features.
-The SRS points do not seem to group (by accident) and hence maxlike gives very low probability of occurrence.
+This specific SRS is thus probably satisfactory also for feature space analysis: the SRS points do not seem to group (which would in this case be by accident) and hence maxlike gives very low probability of occurrence.

-We can repeat SRS many times and then see if the clustering of points gets more problematic, but as you can image, in practice for large number of samples it is a good chance that all features would get well represented also in the feature space.
+We can repeat SRS many times and then see if the clustering of points gets more problematic, but as you can image, in practice for large number of samples it is a good chance that all features would get well represented also in the feature space even though we did not include feature space variables in the production of the sampling plan.

 We can now also load the actual points collected for the Ebergotzen case study: